-- 1 Follow the procedure in Before Working Inside Your Computer. - 2 Pull the release latch to release the cover [1]. - 3 Rotate the cover and lift the cover to remove it from the computer [2,3]
+- 1. Follow the procedure in Before Working Inside Your Computer. - 2.
+Pull the release latch to release the cover [1]. - NOTE: Release latch may have been secured with a security screw.
+Remove the security screw to release the cover.

+3. Rotate the cover and lift the cover to remove it from the computer [2,3]